Colombian Open (squash) 2015

 The Colombian Open 2015 is the men's edition of the 2015 Colombian Open, which is a tournament of the PSA World Tour event International (Prize money : 50 000 $).
-The event took place in Bogota in Colombia from 5 to 8 August.
+The event took place in Bogotá in Colombia from 5 to 8 August.
 Alfredo Ávila won his first Colombian Open trophy, beating Saurav Ghosal in the final.

 Prize money and ranking points

 For 2015, the prize purse was $50,000.
 The prize money and points breakdown is as follows: